josh-works/josh-works.github.io/_posts/parking_lot_consulting/2023-07-14-parking_lot_consulting.md

 1. the issues you perceive related to your parking lot are valid
 2. the issues can be _greatly_ improved, along the way changing the spaces into something healthy, safe, and self-sustaining/supporting, financially and otherwise.

+## You say your work could lead to increased property values. why's that?

+In general, people want to live in walkable neighborhoods.
+We'll make the neighborhood grow increasingly walkable.